When shredding your private documents, it’s imperative that you choose the proper method for your needs.

 So while the upfront cost of a strip-cut shredder will be less than the upfront cost of a cross-cut shredder, you have to consider what you want out of your shredder.

-If you are going to take the time to shred your documents yourself, you probably want to make sure your shreds are small enough to be secure and that your shredder can intake paper at a fast enough rate that you don’t end up spending hours feeding paper into it.
+If you are going to take the time to shred your documents yourself, you probably want to make sure your shreds are small enough to be secure.
+Also, make sure that your shredder can intake paper at a fast enough rate so you don’t end up spending hours feeding paper into it.
 This means you will probably be paying a lot more for your shredder than initial estimates.

 Indirect Costs of Shredding Documents Yourself

 When purchasing your own shredder (strip-cut or cross-cut) you must also consider the indirect costs of shredding your documents yourself.